yellowbrickcode/MCW-Microservices-architecture/WDS/WDS student guide - Microservices architecture.md

 5. The Microsoft team responds to the objection
 6. The customer team gives feedback to the Microsoft team
 7. Tables switch roles and repeat Steps 2–6

+## Wrap-up

+Timeframe:  15 minutes

+Directions:  Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references
 |    |            |